Saturday, December 30, 2017

 Friday, October 27, 2017

-THE BACKERS WHO FINANCE PERFORMANCES
+THE ABONNÉS FINANCE PERFORMANCES

-THE ABONNÉS FINANCED THE SHOWS BY RESERVING THE MOST EXPENSIVE SEATS
+THOSE TYCOONS FINANCED THE SHOWS BY RESERVING THE MOST EXPENSIVE SEATS

 Those magnates might use them for their families or visitors from the provinces, on Tuesdays, Wednesdays or Fridays for a year.